 While topicals can’t cure RA, they can be an incredibly valuable tool for managing localized pain during flare-ups.
 Applying a soothing balm to a particularly sore wrist or ankle can provide comfort without interfering with your systemic medications.
 It’s all about finding what helps you feel better day-to-day.
 Always talk to your doctor before adding a new product to your RA management routine.

-Targeting Specific Joints: Knees, Hands, and Back
+Targeting Joint Pain: Knees, Hands, and Back

 One of the biggest advantages of topical analgesics is their ability to target specific problem areas.
 For large joints like the knees and back that bear a lot of weight, you’ll want a powerful formula that can penetrate deeply.
 Our Maximum Strength products are designed for this, with high concentrations of menthol and camphor to deliver potent, lasting relief.